 - Enterprise – price varies

-Flowster offers a seven-day free trial for all new signups.
+Flowster offers a seven-day free trial (and a free plan with limited features) for all new signups.

-There are three plans available (with a per-user fee if your team is above the user count available for your plan):
+There are four plans available (with a per-user fee if your team exceeds the user count available for your plan).
+The pricing listed below is for the annual plans.

 Note that all pricing shown above is based on annual plans; prices are higher if you pay month to month.
 For most teams, Flowster is a better financial deal.
 For instance, at the middle tier, for a team of 4, Asana would be $99.96/mo vs Flowster at $79/mo.